 The upper 95% confidence limit is given by the 1+ n2 + 1.96√n2 th ranked value.

 For the number of participants for whom the nonlinear model was a good fit in the original analysis (N = 39) and who could thus be used to determine the number of repetitions needed to reach a plateau of automaticity, the 95% confidence interval for the median is given by the values ranked 13 to 27 (which covers approximately 36% of the data).
 Narrowing down this rather large interval will allow us to obtain a more precise representation of the median.
 To this end, we propose to increase the sample size by factor 2 (N = 78), resulting in an interval ranging from the 30th to 49th value that will cover only 24% of the data.
 We estimate that this can be achieved by including 61% more participants, based on the fact that in the original study only 39% of the initially included participants (39 out of 101) could eventually be used in the main analyses, either due to voluntary withdrawal or analysis-based exclusion.
 Therefore, we aim for a primary sample of 200 participants (per site).
 This sample size is based on exact replication of the original analysis.
-As our additional analysis will allow a greater number of participants to be included, this is even more powerful.
+As our additional analysis will allow a greater number of participants to be included, this will increase the precision of the median estimate .
 Importantly, this greater sample size also allows for more reliable results regarding the influence of individual differences.

 Procedure